 As the name suggests, the category “Vital” includes inventory, which is necessary for production or any other process in an organization.
 The shortage of items under this category can severely hamper or disrupt the proper functioning of operations.
 Hence, continuous checking, evaluation, and replenishment happen for such stocks.
 If any of such inventories are unavailable, the entire production chain may stop.
 Also, a missing essential component may be of need at the time of a breakdown.
-Therefore, order for such inventory should be before-hand.
+Therefore, the order for such inventory should be beforehand.
 Proper checks should be put in place by the management to ensure the continuous availability of items under the “vital” category.

 E- Essential category